MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

 1. In the toolbar of the Cloud Shell pane, click the **Upload/Download files** icon, in the drop-down menu, click **Upload** and upload the files **C:\AllFiles\AZ-104-MicrosoftAzureAdministrator-master\Allfiles\Labs\10\az104-10-vms-edge-template.json** and **C:\AllFiles\AZ-104-MicrosoftAzureAdministrator-master\Allfiles\Labs\10\az104-10-vms-edge-parameters.json** into the Cloud Shell home directory.

-1. From the Cloud Shell pane, run the following to create the first virtual network and deploy a virtual machine into it by using the template and parameter files you uploaded: (replace the `[Azure_region]` placeholder with the name of an Azure region where you intend to deploy Azure virtual machines for example **eastus** and also replace deployment id value from the environment details tab):
+1. From the Cloud Shell pane, run the following to create the first virtual network and deploy a virtual machine into it by using the template and parameter files you uploaded: (replace the `[Azure_region]` placeholder with the location you copied in previous steps and also replace deployment id value from the environment details tab):

    ```powershell
    $location = '[Azure_region]'